cloudquery/docs/docs/cli/policy/storage.md

 To enable storing the policy results:

-1. Use the `--enable-db-persistence` flag when invoking the
+1. Use the `--enable-db-persistence` flag when invoking
     ```
         $ cloudquery policy run <policy-name> --enable-db-persistence`
     ```
-2. You can add a `policy` block to your existing cloudquery block in order to specify what to do with the policy results
+2. Add a `policy` block to your existing cloudquery block in order to specify what to do with the policy results
     ```hcl
     cloudquery {
         policy {